On this page:

 I have a timetable clash, what do I do?

 If the classes you have chosen are clashing, you will need to change one of them.
 Go to My class timetable and swap into a different class.
 If there are no other class times available and you can't avoid a clash, you will need to change one of the units you're enrolled in.
 Check your course planner to choose another unit.

 International students: For comprehensive information on the support services and options available to you, please visit our International student FAQs.

 Placements and internship

-Placements and Internship are still available for a June-Sept 2020 start date and for 2021.
+Placements and Internship are still available for 2021.

 - Register your interest by completing the online form.
 Your eligibility will be confirmed via email within three working days.